mnavarrocarter/mnavarro.dev/content/posts/semantic-http-count-endpoints.md

 This is better, but not ideal.
 What happens if I just need the count?
 How do I get rid of the unnecessary json rendering of the representation is that's the case?

-Well, turns that we a bit of twaeking and some semantic HTTP we can do better.
+Well, turns that we a bit of tweaking and some semantic HTTP we can do better.
 HTTP has an obscure verb that can help us here, a verb to return just the headers of a request, but not the body: **the `HEAD` verb**.

 By HTTP spec, `HEAD` should not have a return body but must have the exact same headers than the normal `GET` request.
 You would be happy to know that the most popular routing libraries match `HEAD` requests to your `GET` requests automatically for you.
 This is done in the [Laravel Router](https://stackoverflow.com/questions/22118598/laravel-routes-gethead) for example.